aarneranta/deptreepy/README.md

 The <field> arguments correspond to CoNLL-U word line fields from left to right:

     ID FORM LEMMA POS XPOS FEATS HEAD DEPREL DEPS MISC

+The optional <filter> argument in cosine_similarity has the form

+    -filter='<pattern>'

+where the surrounding quotes are obligatory if there are spaces in the pattern.

 The following patterns match both wordlines and trees, depending on the command: